Best health insurance in Canada for 2024

 Manulife offers many comprehensive plans - whether you are looking for dental benefits, drug benefits, or a combination, you will be able to find a plan that works for your unique needs.

 There is a comprehensive online portal offered by Manulife health insurance for easy access to policy information and to submit a claim online.
-All health and dental plans have the option to add Manulife Vitality which gives you the opportunity to earn rewards and save on how much you pay.
+All health and dental plans have the option to add Manulife Vitality which lets you earn rewards and save on premiums.

 Manulife's plans could be a good choice for you if you do not have coverage through your employer, you are losing your group coverage, or if you would like additional benefits not offered by your employer’s or province’s coverage such as dental or medication-only coverage.